 - Download ER/Studio Enterprise Upgrade.
 To download the most current release, go to embarcadero.com. - Review the ER/Studio ReadMe.
 For the most current installation and usage information, see the ReadMe at embarcadero.com. - Prepare to upgrade.
-For what to do before you upgrade to the latest version, see Preparing to Upgrade the Repository. - Upgrade ER/Studio Repository.
-For ER/Studio Enterprise installations, which include the Repository.
-For ER/Studio Repository upgrade details, see Upgrading the Repository. - See notes regarding upgrading ER/Studio Team Server to match the features available in your version of ER Studio Data Architect.
+For what to do before you upgrade to the latest version, see Preparing to Upgrade the Repository. - In case you need to ER/Studio Team Server to match the features available in your version of ER/Studio Data Architect see ER/Studio Team Server Upgrade Notes.